braddefauw/rps-project/README.md

-This is the first version of using JavaScript to play Rock, Paper, Scissors against the computer.
+This is the final version of using JavaScript to play Rock, Paper, Scissors against the computer.

-This project will be updated to include HTML & CSS at a later time.

 Assignment
 Start a new git repo for your project.